-The bill provides that if an offender or delinquent child is required to register as a Tier I or Tier II Sex Offender/Child-Victim Offender and if the offender or delinquent child violates the duty to comply with the SORN Law, the period of time that the offender or delinquent child has a duty to comply with the SORN Law is tolled for the amount of the time the offender or delinquent child is in violation of the SORN Law.
-The period of time the offender or delinquent child has a duty to comply with the SORN Law resumes once the offender or delinquent child is no longer in violation of the SORN Law.
+The act creates a tolling period for an offender or delinquent child who is required to register as a Tier I or Tier II Sex Offender/Child-Victim Offender and who violates the duty to comply with the SORN Law.
+Under the act, the period of time that the offender or delinquent child has a duty to comply with the SORN Law is tolled for the amount of the time the offender or delinquent child is in violation of the SORN Law.
+The period of time the offender or delinquent child has a duty to comply with the SORN Law resumes once the offender or delinquent child is no longer in violation of the SORN Law.21

-Under current law, an offender or delinquent child has a duty to comply with the SORN law, after the date of commencement, for whichever of the following period is applicable:
+Under continuing law, subject to tolling under the act, an offender or delinquent child has a duty to comply with the SORN law, after the date of commencement, for whichever of the following periods is applicable:22